Fall 2017 or Spring 2018

 Ideal candidates should have some college coursework, strong writing skills, and experience in an office environment.
 Proficiency with Microsoft Office is required and some familiarity with online platforms such as Facebook and Twitter is desirable.
 Blogging or other experience writing for the web is a plus.
 The intern should demonstrate interest in progressive and/or women’s issues.

 The intern must be detail oriented and a self-starter.
-S/he must have the ability to work independently, prioritize tasks, and complete assignments by specified deadlines with speed and accuracy.
+They must have the ability to work independently, prioritize tasks, and complete assignments by specified deadlines with speed and accuracy.

 How to Apply

 Before applying, please visit http://nwlc.org/jobs-at-nwlc/internships/ to confirm that an internship is still available.
 If so, please submit a cover letter describing your qualifications and schedule you are available, along with your resume and contact information for three supervisory or academic references.
 Electronic submissions are preferred.
-Please send materials to firstname.lastname@example.org and include the type of internship (academic credit or PIP) position title in the subject line.
+Please send materials to firstname.lastname@example.org and include the position title in the subject line.
 Hard copies may be addressed to: Human Resources, National Women’s Law Center, 11 Dupont Circle, Suite 800, Washington DC 20036.
 FAX: 202-588-5185.
 Applications are accepted until the position is filled.
 No calls please.

 The National Women’s Law Center is an Equal Opportunity/Affirmative Action employer.
 We strongly encourage and seek applications from women, men, people of color, including bilingual and bicultural individuals, and LGBTQI individuals.